bajcmartinez/just-a-coding-challenge/README.md

     You may need to fix your execution role into AWS Gateway for both resources `ANY`.
 Just configure the execution role created by SAM into IAM.
 This step is not always required but sometimes SAM is not updating the field causing the API to fail.

 6. It works!
 Note: the API docs cannot be run on the server and are only accessible through local machine or with custom deployment.

+### React App

+In this section we will be deploying the react app into AWS S3 with Cloudfront to get super speeds

+1. Generate the infrastructure with Cloudformation (only first time, and could take a while)

+    ```sh
+    aws cloudformation deploy --stack-name svc-code-challenge-fe --template-file template.yaml
+    ```

+2. Install dependencies & build

+    ```sh
+    yarn install
+    yarn build
+    ```

+3. Update the code

+    ```sh
+    aws s3 sync build s3://mys3bucket-example --delete
+    ```

+4. Grab your cloudfront URL and test it, it should all be working now